azazhe1/infostealer/README.md

 # infostealer
+> [!WARNING]
-This code is meant for educational use only and should not be used for malicious activities
+> This code is meant for educational use only and should not be used for malicious activities.